ElenaShe000/MARCS/README.md

 # What is climate reanalyse?

+ES: 'I would interesting to ask some questions about the reanalyses, which I have considered as possible source of the meteorological data for numerical experiments with a hydrological model.
+I have used the reanalyses only a couple of times in my practice, therefore your expertise may be useful for me.
+In hydrological practice, the observations collected on the meteorological/hydrological network are used in the numerical experiments with models.
+The meteorological parameters are atmospheric pressure, air temperature, precipitation, wind speed and humidity measured at the SYNOP sites.
+The reanalyses includes these observations at the sites after interpolations into grid nodes.
+In fact, the reanalyses is a combination of a weather model forecast and observations coming from various sources: remote sensing, SYNOP stations, ships and aircrafts.
+There are several reanalyses: ERA5, ERA-Interim, CARRA, NOAA.... etc. There are more meteorological (and not only) parameters in the reanalyses, and the evaporation is among others

+My questions are:
+Q1: What reanalyses is going to be used in study for the AFEC project and why?

+Q2: What is general procedure to estimate the accuracy for a variable given in this reanalyses?

+Q3: How is the accuracy of the estimations is affected by local features, i.e. relief, climate zone, orography?

+Q4: How this reanalyses reproduce the observations collected by the SYNOP stations for the air temperature, atmospheric pressure, wind speed and humidity?

+Q5: Do you think, that this reanalyses well represented precipitation (or net precipitation) for the Eurasian continent, and in the Arctic?

+Q6: Should I trust the meteorological data in reanalyses?'

 Nygard et al., 2019: "ERA-Interim (Dee et al. 2011) of the European Centre for Medium-Range Weather Forecasts, which assimilates the existing observations into a numerical weather prediction model thereby offering a gridded and coherent representation of circulation patterns, moisture, and clouds.

 Q1: Does it so, that a reanalyses is a combination of the model forecast and the observations coming from various sources: the remote sensing, the SYNOP stations, ships and aircrafts?
 Is it some kind of initial conditions to run the  model fo the next prognostic step?